Television content rating system: Slovakia

 For content suitable for all children, a green "U" icon is available, but broadcasters are not required to use it.
-Programming suitable for all ages doesn't show a rating at all.

-Until 2007, all ratings went with faces: green smiley face - all viewers; orange sad face - suitable for 7, 12, 15 years and over; red very sad face - suitable for adults only.
+Until 2007, all ratings went with faces: green smiley face – all viewers; orange sad face – suitable for 7, 12, 15 years and over; red very sad face – suitable for adults only.
+In 2024, rating were once again updated, this time at beginning of each programme and in promos, content descriptions were added to the programming: